mani3/monbaby_sdk/CalcLogic.md

         return mbAngle;
     }

-Here is the logic for calculation if baby is on the back, I've added comments and the code snippet below
+Here is the logic for calculation if baby is on the back, I've added comments and the code snippet below:

     // if acceleration is in a steady state (more than 0.8g and less than 1.2g) if (sensorValArray.getAcceleration() > 0.8
             && sensorValArray.getAcceleration() < 1.2) {